vaquarkhan/microservices-recipes-a-free-gitbook/chapters/06-resilience-and-reliability.md

 Then, the instruction pointer moves to `publisher.publish(...)`.

 Suddenly, a network blink occurs.
 The connection to the Message Broker times out.
-Or perhaps the process gets killed by the Kubernetes OOM (Out of Memory) killer.
+Or perhaps the process gets killed by the Kubernetes OOM killer.

-**The Result**: The order exists in the database, but no event was ever sent.
-The Shipping Service never knows how to ship it.
+**The Result:** The order exists in the database, but no event was ever sent.
+The Shipping Service never knows to ship it.
 The Billing Service never knows to charge for it.
 The customer sees a "Success" screen, but the order effectively falls into a black hole.
 This is a **Zombie Record**.

+I've debugged this scenario at 2 AM more times than I'd like to admit.

 ### 6.1.2 Failure Mode B: The Ghost Message